 Star System Management

-The game has you manage your star systems as one unit, rather than having you manage your planets individually.
+For build orders, you manage each star system as a unit, rather than managing your planets individually.
 For example, you might’ve colonized three different planets in a star system.
 The game combines their production attributes together, so if you want to build a spacecraft, you’re assigning the star-system orders to build the spacecraft, rather than assigning one particular planet orders to build the spacecraft.
-As long as they are going to allow you to colonize upto six planets in one solar system, this seems like a good way to handle things.
-It would get super annoying to manage production for each planet individually.
+The game lets you colonize upto six planets in one solar system, so this cuts down the number of build-queues that you need to manage.
+It would get annoying to manage production for each planet individually.

 There were a few annoyances with the user-interface, mostly to do with user-friendliness: